Make Japanese Mochi (Sweet Rice and Red Bean) Treats

 - The word "mochi" likely comes from "mochizuki", which is Japanese for "full moon."
 In Japan, those looking up at night do not see the Man in the Moon but rather a rabbit pounding rice on his mortar.

 Your turn: What do you think of our Mochi recipe?

 Do you like eating mochi?

-Did you enjoy reading this page?
+Did you enjoy reading this article?
 Would you like to leave some feedback, or just make a suggestion?
-I'm always glad to hear what more you'd like to see here!
+I'm always glad to hear about what you'd like to see here!

 Questions & Answers